HelenaSukho/Ban-Manager/README.md

 Most of the time this application was written by myself.
 I only had to use Chatgpt to get some teaching into json, how to extract keys and values out of a dictionary.

-Inside this repository you will find the main application and the .py file to it.
+Inside this repository you will find the .py file to it.
 I maybe will improve it along the way when i get better with python and tkinter.